Thursday, January 28, 2021

 The Real Name of Twenty-One Falls

 With the family, I started 2021 at 21 Falls, here in my hometown.
 But we actually just went to one waterfall.
 The others are not easily accessible and, I heard, not as big or beautiful.
-The fall is in Barangay Lagubang.
+The fall is at Barangay Lagubang.
 Its pool is up to my thighs only, so you can't swim.
 To bathe, you have to stand under the water instead, as you would in a shower.

 On our way home, we dropped by the house of Brgy.
 Chairman Gomer Ugat, a family friend.
 I asked him the name of the fall, and he said it was "Lufaken," but he didn't know what it meant.
 The e in Lufaken is pronounced like the e in uncle and tricycle.